tomeryeh/demo/todolist/tutorial.md

 });
 ```

-In the callback, the response parameter contain the document and also the action.
-When an another user create a TODO, the response will contain the document and 'create' in action.
-If another user delete a TODO, the action is equal to 'delete' and so on.
+In the callback, the `response` argument contains the document data and the action that has been performed on it.
+When an another user creates a TODO, the action will be `create`.
+If another user deletes a TODO, the action will be `delete` and so on.
 In the callback we can test this variable and do the corresponding action:

 * If the action is `create`, we add the new TODO into the list